-- Distribute art paper and markers to the students. - Have each person draw a large magnifying glass on his or her paper.
-Tell the young people to think of this magnifying glass as the Church. - Have them illustrate in the magnifying glass various issues in the world today that they are better able to see or understand because they view it through the eyes of the Church. - Invite volunteers to share their illustrations with the group.
+- Distribute art paper and markers to the students. - Have each student draw a large magnifying glass on his or her paper.
+Tell the students to think of this magnifying glass as the Church. - Have them illustrate in the magnifying glass various issues in the world today that they are better able to see or understand because they view it through the eyes of the Church. - Invite volunteers to share their illustrations with the class.